Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

 \subsubsection{Modelling prediction uncertainty}

-The $\varepsilon$ term represents a total \emph{prediction uncertainty}, which can be categorized into the four main groups of error terms: \emph{observation error}, \emph{residual variability}, \emph{code uncertainty} and \emph{model inadequacy} \cite{Kennedy2001}.
+The $\varepsilon$ term represents a total \emph{prediction uncertainty}, which can be categorised into the four main groups: \emph{observation error}, \emph{residual variability}, \emph{code uncertainty} and \emph{model inadequacy} \cite{Kennedy2001}.
 The observation error is the uncertainty caused by the measurement noise when collecting the experimental data.
 At the same time, the residual variability is the aleatory uncertainty of the model when parameters and conditions are fully specified and fixed.
-The code uncertainty comes from the fact that ABM model response at any given set of inputs used in IUQ can not be obtained due to the high computational costs; thus, metamodel for predicting stress value in unknown input points is introduced, which raises code or also known as $interpolation \; uncertainty$.
-The model inadequacy also called as $model \;bias$ can be caused by missing physics, inaccurate modelling assumptions, numerical errors or any other causes that can not be assessed in advance in contrast with the error terms mentioned earlier.
-Since our calibration data is a simulation output of the material model of arterial tissue and not measurements from in vivo or in vitro experiments, observation error can be discarded, and we only consider residual variability $\varepsilon_r$, the model inadequacy $\varepsilon_m$ and the code uncertainty $\varepsilon_c$.
+The code uncertainty comes from the fact that ABM response at any given set of inputs used in IUQ can not be obtained due to the high computational costs; thus, metamodel for predicting stress value in unknown input points is introduced, which raises code or also known as $interpolation \; uncertainty$.
+The model inadequacy also called $model \;bias$ can be caused by missing physics, inaccurate modelling assumptions, numerical errors or any other causes that can not be assessed in advance in contrast with the error terms mentioned earlier.
+Since our calibration data is a simulation output of the material model of arterial tissue and not measurements from \emph{in vivo} or \emph{in vitro} experiments, observation error can be discarded.
+We only consider residual variability $\varepsilon_r$, the model inadequacy $\varepsilon_m$ and the code uncertainty $\varepsilon_c$.

+The total uncertainty is broken into three uncertainty components and is represented as their sum, following De Vries et al. \cite{deVries2020}:

-Uncertainty terms are assumed to follow independent Gaussian distribution with zero mean and corresponding covariance matrices:
+Uncertainty terms are assumed to follow independent Gaussian distributions with zero mean, and corresponding covariance matrices:

-Besides, the individual observations are assumed to be independently and identically distributed, thus they are uncorrelated and covariance matrices have forms of diagonal matrices only containing variance terms.
-Finally, due to the joint normally distributed uncertainties, the total prediction error term $\varepsilon$ has the following form:
+Besides, the error variables are assumed to be independently and identically distributed.
+Thus, they are uncorrelated and their covariance matrices have diagonal structures, with the diagonal elements representing the variances and the off-diagonal elements equal to zero.
+Due to the independent Gaussian distribution of uncertainties, the total prediction error term $\varepsilon$ has the Gaussian distribution and its covariance matrix has the following form:

 As mentioned above, $\varepsilon_r$ and $\varepsilon_c$ are known a priori.
-Since stochasticity of the model or GP prediction uncertainty is not prevalent, for simplicity, homoscedastic error terms are assumed:
+Since stochasticity of the ABM or GP prediction uncertainty is not prevalent, for simplicity, homoscedastic error terms with equal variances are assumed: